-Locking the doors
+Locking the doors 🖰

-- 1. Press and release to lock all the doors.
+- 1. Press riangle and release to lock all the doors.
 The turn lamps will flash. - 2.
 Press and release again within three seconds to confirm that all the doors are closed.
-Note: The doors will lock again, the horn will chirp and the turn lamps will flash once if all the doors are closed.
+Note: The doors will lock again, the horn will chirp and the turn lamps will flash once if all the doors and liftgate are closed.

-Note: If any door is not closed, the horn will chirp twice and the lamps will not flash.
+Note: If any door or the liftgate is not closed, the horn will chirp twice and the lamps will not flash.